afrostalin/FireNET/README.md

 * Core plugin to work with master-server
 * Client plugin to work with game-server
 * Server plugin to create dedicated game-server without CryEngine network code
+* UI plugin for easy interaction with FireNet through Flash

 **Main advantages :**
 * FireNet absolutely free and not have any royalties